claritylab/lucida/README.md

     it is considered to be a Lucida service!

-    Be aware that there are other parameters that you can change in this configuration file, which are self-explanatory in the file itself.
+    Be aware that there are other parameters that you can change in this configuration file, which are self-explanatory in the file.

   2. Add training data for your own query class.